Polkadex-Substrate/crowdloan-data-verifier/README.md

 - In the script.js file ,import the json file you want to run the script on, ensure the data is in json format.
    Hers is an example -
    `const bifrost = require("./bifrost.json");`
+- Replac the destination address witht the your destination address `const destinationAddress = "your destination address";`
 - Replace the file name here in the mainFn function with the file name you imported.

   `const mainFn = async () => {